- Welcome from Dr. Luks

 Vascular Anomalies Clinic

 We also offer a multidisciplinary approach to complex vascular and lymphatic malformations (commonly known as hemangiomas, cystic hygromas, lymphangiomas, vascular malformations, venous malformations or cavernous hemangiomas).
-The team is led by Julie Monteagudo, MD, and coordinated by Debra Watson-Smith, RN.
+The team is led by Julie Monteagudo, MD, and coordinated by Emily Boudreau.
 The multidisciplinary team includes pediatric plastic surgery specialists (Albert Woo, MD, and Reena Bhatt, MD), interventional radiologists (Gregory J. Dubel, MD), dermatologists (Lionel Bercovitch, MD), and other specialists.
 Patients can undergo a variety of treatments, ranging from close observation (if the lesion is expected to go away over time) to radiologic, minimally invasive surgery or surgical intervention.